Best novelty yarns

 Buy Red Heart reflective yarn from Amazon

-We hope you’ve enjoyed our pick of the best novelty yarns, don’t forget if you need any help with your crochet stitches you can always check out our crochet for beginners guide.
+We hope you’ve enjoyed our pick of the best novelty yarn, don’t forget if you need any help with your crochet stitches you can always check out our crochet for beginners guide.
 And if you’re looking to treat yourself, check out our list of the best crochet hooks and the best crochet kits for beginners.

 Matt Spiers is a crochet artist and designer who has been overseeing Gathered's crochet articles for over 2 years.
 He previously worked as Digital Assistant for Simply Crochet magazine and is our in house video editing pro.
 What started as a hobby a decade ago led to Matt developing a passion (and then a career) with crochet.
 As well as still regularly writing and designing for Simply Crochet magazine, Matt is a crochet artist in his own right, having displayed and created crochet installations at festivals and fibre events across the UK.
 You can keep up to date with Matt at @onemancrochet on Instagram.